rodrigoamaral/AddPythonDocstrings/README.md

+= Add Python Docstrings

-**Add Python Docstrings** is a plugin for the Sublime Text 2 editor.
+This is a plugin for the Sublime Text 2 editor.
 It inserts a docstring template for each function or method in the current Python file.